TouchOSC provides the following global functions.

 The input table should either be a sequential list of values, which will be converted to the JSON array

-type, or a list of key/value pairs, which will be converted to the JSON object
+type, or a list of key/value pairs, which will be converted to the JSON object type.

 function json.toTable(string)